mqtt-tools/mqttwarn/docs/notifier-catalog.md

 out/fruit/{fruit} temperature: 12
 ```

-In the first case, the JSON payload was decoded and the _fruit_ variable could be
+In the first case, the JSON payload was decoded and the `fruit` variable could be
 interpolated into the topic name of the outgoing publish, whereas the latter shows
 the outgoing topic branch without interpolated values, because they simply didn't
 exist in the original incoming payload.

-The optional second value in the topic map (`specialmq.ini` in the example above)
+The optional second value in the topic map, `specialmq.ini` in the example above,
 specifies the name of an INI-type file with parameters which override the basic
 configuration of this service.
 Assume most of your MQTT targets go to `localhost`,
 but you want one target to be configured to address a distinct MQTT broker.
 Create
-an INI file with any name you desire and specify that as the optional second parameter:
+an INI file with any name you desire and specify that as the optional second
+parameter.

 ```ini
 [defaults]